-Our brand new 12-day Antarctica by Helicopter: Icebergs, Mountains and Remote Lands itinerary is designed to be the most heli-focused itinerary in our Antarctic portfolio.
+Our 12-day Antarctica by Helicopter: Icebergs, Mountains and Remote Lands itinerary is designed to be the most heli-focused itinerary in our Antarctic portfolio.
 Our goal is to maximize helicopter adventures throughout your voyage so you can experience perspectives of the Antarctic Peninsula no one else can offer-and to explore inland from the east coast where few have ever ventured.
-Your helicoptersupported excursions-included in the cost of the trip-will include multiple opportunities for heli flightseeing, as well as a heli landing.
+Your helicopter-supported excursions-included in the cost of the trip-will include multiple opportunities for heli-flightseeing, as well as a heli-landing.
 You'll learn what it's like to step out of a helicopter onto Antarctica and gaze upon polar landscapes previously only seen by a few fearless explorers and mountaineers.

-We'll journey through the waters of Erebus and Terror Gulf (on the southeast side of the Peninsula), Antarctic Sound (the 56-kilometer-long body of water separating the Joinville Island group from the northeast end of the Peninsula), and the great ice-filled Weddell Sea (which indents the continent between the Antarctic Peninsula and Cape Norvegia on the coast of Queen Maud Land).
+We'll journey through the waters of Erebus and Terror Gulf (on the southeast side of the Peninsula), Antarctic Sound, and the great ice-filled Weddell Sea (which indents the continent between the Antarctic Peninsula and Cape Norvegia on the coast of Queen Maud Land).